How Structured Literacy Tutoring Helps Kids with ADHD

 • Executive function support: Structured literacy naturally builds planning, organization, and self-monitoring skills—areas often impacted by ADHD.

-With the right support, children with ADHD or ADD can make steady progress in reading, writing, and spelling, while also building the focus and confidence they need to thrive in school.
+With the right support, children with ADHD can make steady progress in reading, writing, and spelling, while also building the focus and confidence they need to thrive in school.

 Katerina Malone